-Once you have finished with the assignment, you can visualize the assignment list by following the menu 'View/Tables/Assignments' where you will also be able to edit any entry by double clicking on it and overwriting the new value.
+Once you have finished with the assignment, you can visualize the assignment list by following the menu 'View/Tables/Assignments'.
+From here, you can edit any entry by double clicking on it and overwriting the new value.
 Hovering the mouse over any cell of the table, will highlight the signals on the spectrum and the atom on the molecular structure.

-Bear in mind that you are also able to carry out the peak assignment directly from this table by typing the applicable chemical shift in the edit box.
+Bear in mind that you can carry out the peak assignment directly from this table by typing the applicable chemical shift in the edit box.

-If you use the Assignment table to type directly the assignment of a CH2 you would need add the prime marks if you want to assign only any of the two protons.
+If you use the Assignment table to type directly the assignment of a ${\rm CH_2}$ you would need add the prime marks if you want to assign only any of the two protons.
 If you do not type the prime marks, the assignment will be applied to both protons.